alfredosa/interview-backend/assignment_presentation.md

 - [Main Topic](#main-topic)
 - [Details](#details)

+## Intro

+Coop Logistics Engine simulates client activity about several cargo units that deliver goods between different warehouses in the world.
+All this activity will be reported as request to your API server.

+- API Server must be capable of handling all requests sent by this client without dropping them.
+- API Server - code design must be flexible for introducing new features.

 ## Disclaimers:

 - A lot of unknowns.
 E.g How many warehouses or Suppliers there are / Or the amount of traffic.